 Google Keyword Planner is fully-automated and free to use.

-Hiding in plain sight, you’ll find Google Suggest by simply typing your keywords into Google’s search box.
+Hiding in plain sight, you’ll find Google Autocomplete by simply typing your keywords into Google’s search box.
 When you enter a keyword or phrase into the search field, suggestions that are associated with the term appear automatically in a dropdown menu.

 You will get a different number of suggestions for different keyword or phrase combinations, but the suggestions will show you plenty of related terms and phrases that will help with deciding where to go next with your SEO or PPC efforts.

-Tip: Try using Google Suggest with the Chrome web browser in incognito mode.
+Tip: Try using Google Autocomplete with the Chrome web browser in incognito mode.
 This will make sure the suggestions you see are not influenced by cookies or history that may be stored in your browser.

 Ubersuggest is considered one of the best options outside of Google Keyword Planner.
 It is not difficult to see why: Ubersuggest allows you to search for specific and newer keywords that may not yet appear in Google Keyword Planner.